Lawrence Weiner — Placed on Either Side of the Light, 1999

 Placed on Either Side of the Light by the North American artist Lawrence Weiner in 1999 was permanently installed on the riverside pavement fronting maat after more than 15 years of nomadic displacements.
 Different versions have been exhibited in galleries in various countries, including Germany, Switzerland and Serbia, assuming different shapes according to the exhibition space.

-Lawrence Weiner (b.
-1942), one of the most relevant names of the 1960s Conceptual Art movement, defines himself as a sculptor and his work focuses mainly on language — phrases printed on paper, engraved, stamped or glued onto walls, windows, buildings and even the ground.
+Lawrence Weiner (1942–2021), one of the most relevant names of the 1960s Conceptual Art movement, defined himself as a sculptor and his work focused mainly on language – phrases printed on paper, engraved, stamped or glued onto walls, windows, buildings and even the ground.

 “One great thing about being a sculptor who works with language is that there’s no need to explain any of your work,” says Weiner.
 “The piece literally speaks for itself.”